QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

 To load the macro go to the top menu and select “Macro…” from the drop down menu of the “Macro” (shortcut ALT+F8)).
 Click on load and search for the folder in which you stored the macro and choose the file “Power-Measurement.lvb” (or “Power-Measurement-without-Office.lvb”).
 You can assign it to the drop down menu by clicking on the tab “Assign Macro” and then choose the file again and insert a name.

 ## 4.3 Execute macro for the first time
-If you start the macro for the first time it will first search for the configuration file ”measurementConfig.csv” under:
+If you start the macro for the first time it will ask if it should create the configuration file ”measurementConfig.csv” under:

-	C:\Users\your-username\QUAREP\
+	C:\Users\your-username\QUAREP\PowerMeasurement\

-If the file cannot be found in this folder a user dialog allows you to choose a folder containing the configuration file ”measurementConfig.csv”.
+If you do not create the configuration file and the file is not found in this folder a user dialog allows you to choose a folder containing the configuration file ”measurementConfig.csv”.
 This works only with the "Power-Measurement.lvb" macro.
 If you use the “Power-Measurement-without-Office.lvb” macro you have to change the location of the configuration file in line 50 in "Module1" in the VBA editor from

-	fileName = "C:\Users\" & Environ$("UserName") & "\QUAREP\measurementConfig.csv"
+	fileName = "C:\Users\" & Environ$("UserName") & "\QUAREP\PowerMeasurement\measurementConfig.csv"
 to

 	fileName = "your-measurementConfig.csv-file-location"

 After the file is read it takes some time until the user form pops up as the macro loops through all beam splitters to get the relevant information.
 After that the user form appears.
 You can save your configuration at any time by clicking on the “Save Config” button which allows you to choose a folder where the configuration file “measurementConfig.csv“ will be saved (only for "Power-Measurement.lvb" macro).
 Be aware that your previous configuration will be overwritten if it is in the same folder.
 Saving the configuration will also speed up the start of the script next time, as the loop through all beam splitters is spared and instead read from the configuration file.
 Keep in mind that you delete the beam splitters from your configuration file when you have replace beam splitters in between measurements.
+You can also delete the complete measurementConfig.csv file.

 You can see additional settings by clicking on the button “More settings”.
-This opens another user form beneath the main from where you can set up your experiment name, python path, script path etc. If you click the save button all settings will be saved in this session.
+This opens another user form beneath the main from where you can set up your experiment name, python path, script path etc. Make sure that the experiment name matches the name of you ZEN experiment.
+If you click the save button all settings will be saved in this session.
 To save them permanently in a configuration file you have to click on “Save Config” in the main user form.

 Before you start you have to choose your wavelength, beam splitter, power and type of measurement.
 All beam splitters of your instrument will appear in a dropdown menu.
 You can choose your beam splitters depending on your wavelength.
 The chosen power will be measured for every wavelength in case of a short or long measurement.
 For linearity measurements you can choose how many measurements point you want to have per decade.
 Here are some examples for this settings: